 Andrea Cuellar – Alumni Bio

 She has every reason to be proud.
-For three years, Andrea has been heading the development and implementation strategy for Just Salad’s R&D team.
-A lot goes into that, including developing seasonal and permanent menu items; scheduling menu tests, tastings, roll-outs, photo shoots, and media events; modifying existing recipes and processes to align with the brand’s core values; educating the operations team about menu changes; conducting menu audits; and training international franchise partners.
+For three years, Andrea led the development and implementation strategy for Just Salad’s R&D team in New York City.
+A lot went into that position including developing seasonal and permanent menu items; scheduling menu tests, tastings, roll-outs, photo shoots, and media events; modifying existing recipes and processes to align with the brand’s core values; educating the operations team about menu changes; conducting menu audits; and training international franchise partners.

-Did she expect to lead research and development in the quick-service sector?
-“Never in my wildest dreams,” Chef Cuellar says.
+In September 2018, Andrea made the decision to move back home to the West coast.
+Did she expect to be working in the school dining sector?
+“Never in my wildest dreams,” she says.
 Like many incoming CIA freshmen, her initial goal was to be a chef in a high-end restaurant.
 “But at the CIA, I learned that there were many pathways to follow,” she says.
-“My calling was to be behind the scenes developing the recipes and menu items for restaurants.
-I knew I wanted to teach food, but it never occurred to me that I’d be doing that on such a large scale.”
+“Now I’m back in the kitchen developing healthy recipes from fresh ingredients for a whole new customer base.”

 It was through working at her grandmother’s four-seat juice bar and sandwich shop in Los Angeles that her love of the food business began.
 In high school, as part of the Careers Through Culinary Arts Program (C-CAP), she won a week at the CIA at Greystone in the Napa Valley.